 Please help me.
 I do not have the funds to pay this bill, nor do I feel like I should have to – Verizon needs to keep their word and stop harassing me.
 When I asked Verizon reps to track my original call and listen to the recording, they have refused. — Christopher Clauson, Chisago City, Minn.

 The representative you spoke with about the balance due gave you inaccurate information.
-According to your contract, cancellations become effective on the last day of that month’s billing cycle, and you are responsible for all charges incurred until then.
-So it appears the rest of your bill is in order and needs to be paid.
+According to your contract, cancellations become effective on the last day of that month’s billing cycle, and you must pay for all charges incurred until then.
+Therefore, it seems the rest of your bill is in order and requires payment.

 When you contacted Verizon to clear up the misunderstanding, the company should have agreed to go back to its call records instead of throwing the book in your face.
 But what you didn’t know is that Verizon only keeps 30 days worth of customer call records, so the employees you spoke with weren’t refusing to review your calls.
 They couldn’t.